-The service, which does not require a login, offers more than 190 channels of live streaming content and a library of movies and television shows available on demand.
+The service, which does not require setting up an account, offers more than 190 channels of live streaming content and a library of movies and television shows available on demand.

-XUMO joins a crowded field of streaming services that are trying to survive as ad-supported offerings.
-As part of a series on free streaming options for Team Clark, I decided to give XUMO a test drive on my devices and report back to you on what I found.
+XUMO joins a crowded field of streaming services that are trying to survive as ad-supported offerings in 2022.
+As part of a series on free streaming options for Team Clark, I decided to give XUMO a test drive.

 For the purposes of this review, I downloaded the XUMO app on both the iOS and Roku platforms.
-This gave me an opportunity to experience both the mobile and TV presentations for the service.
+This gave me an opportunity to experience both the mobile and TV versions of the service.

 Table of Contents